ppy/osu-wiki/wiki/Tournaments/GTS/AGTS_2020/en.md

 1. During this round, there will be multiple lobbies available at various hours.
 2. A private match will be created and teams will be invited into the lobby when it's their time.
 Make sure to be available at this time.
 3. There are no warmups.
+4. Failed scores will count.
-4. Only two players from a team will be playing per map.
+5. Only two players from a team will be playing per map.
 There is no limitation on player swapping.
-5. Seedings will be done with the average rank of each team on each map.
+6. Seedings will be done with the average rank of each team on each map.
-6. Maps will be played twice in a row during the lobby.
+7. Maps will be played twice in a row during the lobby.
 The best run will be taken into account for the ranking.
-7. Only the best 32 teams will continue on to the Group Stage.
+8. Only the best 32 teams will continue on to the Group Stage.

 ### Match regulations